forthy42/net2o/wiki/squid.md

 ### The $quid: Useful Investment

-People who devend BitCoins against the “it's a bubble” argument told me they think of this (and of ICOs of other crypto currency projects) as investment into a technology.
+People who defend BitCoins against the “it's a bubble” argument told me they think of this (and of ICOs of other crypto currency projects) as investment into a technology.
 I doubt that Satoshi Nakamoto will actually sell his coins, so it doesn't quite work, but I'm fine with